boris-fouomene/reslib/src/validator/docs/_ADVANCED_REFERENCE.md

 # Additional Validation Rules - Complete Documentation

-## Enum, Object, Multi, and Target Rules
+## Enum, Object, Multi, and Class Rules

 This document contains the complete documentation for the 4 specialized rule categories.